CameronBodine/PINGMapper/README.md

 8. Mosaic georectified sonar imagery.

+More information on PING-Mapper exports can be found [here](https://cameronbodine.github.io/PINGMapper/docs/gettingstarted/Exports.html).

 ### Workflows in the Pipeline
 1. Automatic substrate classification
 2. GUI front-end, either as standalone software, or QGIS plugin